Through Time

 --Mohsin Hamid, Exit West

-A BLOCK PARTY / PLAY READING took place on July 25 at RCHP in Highland Park.
-The event was FREE and outdoors with music by DJ Kermit Moss, food from Global Grace Café, and community conversation!
-Check out photos and resources from the event below .
+Our work together culminated in A BLOCK PARTY / PLAY READING with music by DJ Kermit Moss, food from Global Grace Café (a refugee run catering company), and community conversation!
+Check out photos and resources below .

-A BLOCK PARTY / PLAY READING took place on July 25 at RCHP in Highland Park.
-The event was FREE and outdoors with music by DJ Kermit Moss, food from Global Grace Café, and community conversation!
-Check out photos and resources from the event below .
+Our work together culminated in A BLOCK PARTY / PLAY READING with music by DJ Kermit Moss, food from Global Grace Café (a refugee run catering company), and community conversation!
+Check out photos and resources below .

 “The news in those days was full of war and migrants and nativists, and it was full of fracturing too, of regions pulling away from nations, and cities pulling away from hinterlands,